aipowerorg/aipowerorg.github.io/docs/intro/features.md

 -   **Token Management**: View and manually adjust the token balances of your users.
 -   **WooCommerce Integration**: Create and sell token packages as products.
 Tokens are automatically granted to users upon order completion.
 -   **Usage History**: View a user's token purchase and usage history.

+## REST API

+Access core AI features programmatically from external applications.

+-   **Authentication**: Secure access using a single, site-wide API key.
+-   **Endpoints**: Programmatically access key functions:
+    -   Generate text and chat with your bots.
+    -   Create images.
+    -   Generate text embeddings.
+    -   Add content to your knowledge base (Pinecone and Qdrant).